 On the day of surgery:

-- Follow your doctor's instructions about eating or drinking before surgery.
+- Follow your provider's instructions about eating or drinking before surgery.

-- Your doctor or nurse will tell you when to arrive for the procedure.
+- Your provider will tell you when to arrive for the procedure.

 After the Procedure